Knowing the difference between promotional and transactional messages is essential to your conversational messaging strategy.

 Invoice reminder SMS template:

 Service updates are a great way to provide conversational customer service.
-If you provide on-site service or have logistical considerations like drive time etc., then texting service updates are often useful.
+If you provide on-site service or have logistical considerations like drive time etc., then texting service updates with a text dispatch software is often useful.

 Service update SMS template: